Victorian Railways Z type carriage: Services

-For much of their life, the Z cars operated as Z sets, however, in the early 1990s most sets were broken up, with carriages merged into N sets.
+From the introduction of the New Deal in 1981, Z cars largely operated as part of Z sets, however, in the early 1990s most sets were broken up, with carriages merged into N sets.
 They thus currently run on services mixed with Z sets.
 Until 2010, there was one set still branded as a Z set, set SZ7, however, this set was actually mostly made up of S cars.

 The Z type cars currently run on long-distance services to Swan Hill.
 In the past, they also operated on other long-distance services, as well as interurban runs.

 With the introduction of more VLocity trains, the Z cars have been withdrawn from all remaining services, except for Swan Hill, where it is unknown when locomotive-hauled trains will be replaced.

 Design

 The new carriages were essentially a saloon version of the earlier S-car design, using the most modern amendments to that plan and adjusted for a saloon interior rather than compartments.
-Each carriage has a body length of 71ft 6in, with diaphragms either end extending to 75ft when loose, compressing by 2in per end when coupled.
-The shell is 13 ft 2+11/16 in from rail height when loaded, and 9ft 9in wide plus external handrails.
-Couplers are 2ft 11in above rail height on flat track, and the bogies are spaced at 53ft centres, and 9ft 3in from the ends of the body.
-Axles are spaced 8ft apart within the bogies, and the wheels are 3ft 0¼in diameter.
+Each carriage has a body length of 71 ft 6 in, with diaphragms either end extending to 75 ft when loose, compressing by 2 in per end when coupled.
+The shell is 13 ft 2+11/16 in from rail height when loaded, and 9 ft 9 in wide plus external handrails.
+Couplers are 2 ft 11 in above rail height on flat track, and the bogies are spaced at 53 ft centres, and 9 ft 3 in from the ends of the body.
+Axles are spaced 8 ft apart within the bogies, and the wheels are 3 ft 0+1/2 in diameter.

 The first S and O/J type carriages were designed with full-width diaphragms in mind, using steel plates to give the impression of a single-unit train.
 1AZ had curved ends reminiscent of this outline, while 2AZ, 1BZ and 2BZ had flat ends.
 The remainder of the class was built with chamfered edges to the body, and all units had exposed rubber diaphragms fitted from new.
-The walkway through the diaphragms is 2ft 4in wide.
+The walkway through the diaphragms is 2 ft 4 in wide.
 Externally the only difference between the first and second class carriages, other than markings indicating as such, was the number and size of windows.
 Both types had two small windows, one either end per side, for the washroom and toilet.
 Between those, first class cars had a set of five then a set of seven short windows, while second class cars have three then five longer windows; the gap between window 3 and window 4 is hardly noticeable compared to the gap between 5 and 6 on the first class carriages.

 Additionally, the first three vehicles of each class featured a line of rivets along the carriage frame.
 These are thought to be present because those carriage frames had originally been earmarked for future S type carriage builds.